ottok/mariadb/debian/README.source.md

 'otto' with your own Salsa username):

     git remote add otto git@salsa.debian.org:otto/mariadb-server.git

+Alternatively you can do this fully from the command line with:

+    salsa fork debian/mariadb-server --verbose

 Do your code changes, commit and push to your repository: